thetwopct/load-media-from-production/readme.txt

 Contributors: James Hunt
 Tags: block
-Requires at least: 4.0
+Requires at least: 5.0
-Tested up to: 5.7.0
+Tested up to: 6.2.0
-Stable tag: 1.0
+Stable tag: 1.1
-Requires PHP: 5.6
+Requires PHP: 7.4
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A super simple way to load your media files from another server.
 No need to copy or download gigabytes of media.
 Use on your local development or to quickly fire up staging area without duplicating thousands of media file.
+Designed to work with Lando and Patheon.

 Description
 ===========================

-Please see readme.html for full read me.
+Please see readme.md for full read me.

 Instructions for Install
 ===========================